opencybersecurityalliance/kestrel-lang/docs/installation/runtime.rst

     .. tab-item:: Command-line Utility

-        The ``kestrel`` command is installed along with the Kestrel runtime installation in the last step.
-This is designed for batch execution and hunting automation.
-You can use it right away like:
+        The ``kestrel`` command is designed for batch execution and hunting automation.
+Use it right away in a terminal:

         .. code-block:: console